nirael/hellochat/README.md

 # hellochat
-Just a simle chat using sockets and threads.
+Just a simple chat using sockets and threads.
 Special thanks to Morgan Reece Phillips ( Frame handling).
 It is supposed to work together with the http server or else it makes no sense.
 A html file with js logic can be provided.